Shopify/tapioca/manual/compiler_actioncontrollerhelpers.md

 ## ActionControllerHelpers

-`Tapioca::Compilers::Dsl::ActionControllerHelpers` decorates RBI files for all subclasses of [`ActionController::Base`](https://api.rubyonrails.org/classes/ActionController/Helpers.html).
+`Tapioca::Dsl::Compilers::ActionControllerHelpers` decorates RBI files for all subclasses of [`ActionController::Base`](https://api.rubyonrails.org/classes/ActionController/Helpers.html).

 For example, with the following `MyHelper` module: